Armadale Landfill and Recycling Facility

 Polypropylene found in pots, outdoor furniture and milk and food crates can be recycled at the Armadale Landfill site.

 Back to top

 If you are a home-owner within the City of Armadale and utilise the City's domestic rubbish service, you will receive tip passes with your annual rates notice.
 If you are renting you can ask your landlord for his/her tip passes or contact the Department of Housing and Works.

-Residents can obtain additional tip passes for $20 each for green waste and $27 each for general sorted rubbish from Armadale, Kelmscott and Seville Grove Libraries, or from the City's Administration Office.
+Residents can obtain additional tip passes for green waste and general sorted rubbish from Armadale, Kelmscott and Seville Grove Libraries, or from the City's Administration Office.
 Identification must be provided.